drgullin/icheck/README.md

 ```
 {
   // icheck won't customize the input, if it has init set to false
   init: true,

   // don't customize selected inputs (data attributes only, data-ajax)
   ajax: false,

   // fastclick (http://github.com/ftlabs/fastclick) replacement, works without dependencies (removes a 300ms delay between a physical tap and the firing of a click event on mobile browsers)
-  uber: true,
+  tap: true,

   // 'checkbox' or 'radio' to style only checkboxes or radio buttons, both by default
   handle: '',

   // base class added to customized checkboxes
   checkboxClass: 'icheckbox',

   // base class added to customized radio buttons
   radioClass: 'iradio',

   // class added on checked state (input.checked = true)
   checkedClass: 'checked',

     // if not empty, used instead of 'checkedClass' option (input type specific)
     checkedCheckboxClass: '',
     checkedRadioClass: '',

   // if not empty, added as class name on unchecked state (input.checked = false)
   uncheckedClass: '',

     // if not empty, used instead of 'uncheckedClass' option (input type specific)
     uncheckedCheckboxClass: '',
     uncheckedRadioClass: '',

   // class added on disabled state (input.disabled = true)
   disabledClass: 'disabled',

     // if not empty, used instead of 'disabledClass' option (input type specific)
     disabledCheckboxClass: '',
     disabledRadioClass: '',

   // if not empty, added as class name on enabled state (input.disabled = false)
   enabledClass: '',

     // if not empty, used instead of 'enabledClass' option (input type specific)
     enabledCheckboxClass: '',
     enabledRadioClass: '',

   // class added on indeterminate state (input.indeterminate = true)
   indeterminateClass: 'indeterminate',

     // if not empty, used instead of 'indeterminateClass' option (input type specific)
     indeterminateCheckboxClass: '',
     indeterminateRadioClass: '',

   // if not empty, added as class name on determinate state (input.indeterminate = false)
   determinateClass: '',

     // if not empty, used instead of 'determinateClass' option (input type specific)
     determinateCheckboxClass: '',
     determinateRadioClass: '',

   // class added on hover state (pointer is moved onto input)
   hoverClass: 'hover',

   // class added on focus state (input has gained focus)
   focusClass: 'focus',

   // class added on active state (pointer is pressed on input)
   activeClass: '',

   // if true, a mirror classes will be toggled between label and input tags (i.e. input is checked => checkedClass is added to input, checkedLabelClass is added to label)
   mirror: false,

   // classes to append to labels if "mirror" option is true
   checkedLabelClass: '',
   disabledLabelClass: '',
   indeterminateLabelClass: '',

   // same here
   hoverLabelClass: '',
   focusLabelClass: '',